jamesalexakande/mecash-crossborder-api/API_Documentation.md

 ## Additional Information

-* This API enforces rate limits on requests to ensure system stability.
-You are allowed to make 100 requests per minute with each API key.
+* You are allowed to make 100 requests per minute with each API key.
+Making more calls will result to a 429 error (**Too Many Requests**)
 * Ensure that the **Authorization** header is included in every request.
 * The `amount` field should be a positive number.
 * The `currency` must be a valid ISO 4217 currency code.